cpplibv/libv/LIBV-TODO.md

 cmake: what are interface targets
 cmake: can there be multiple definition error during linkage if definition are the same?
-cmake: check what is linking does on a lib
+cmake: check what linking does on a lib

 -- commit --